chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 Visualization
 ~~~~~~~~~~~~~
-The results are shown in an animation below.
-As seen, the bubbly flow can be observed on the right side. the color of the particles represents their IDs, allowing for the visualization of the mixing.
+In the following animation, the bubbly flow can be observed on the right side. the color of the particles represents their IDs, allowing for the visualization of the mixing.
 On the left side, we show the fluid velocity field.

 .. raw:: html